|City/Town: • Nashville|

 |Photojournalist: • Jonathan Canaday|

 County officials are still working to tear down at least part of the old Howard County Memorial Hospital building.
-The former hospital location on Leslie Street in Nashville, Arkansas closed in 2009.
+The former hospital located in Nashville, Arkansas closed in 2009.
 Ever since then, ideas have been tossed around about what to do with the building.
 Because of numerous issues, including asbestos and lead, the location has remained vacant.
 Back in October of 2013, the Howard County Quorum Court passed a resolution to seek $150,000 in funding for the demolition of the old hospital property.
 The state’s Rural Development Commission has been working to secure those funds and it has not been a quick process.
 Howard County Judge Kevin Smith says only a third of the money has been collected.
 He would like to the see the county keep the newest expansion to the building, constructed in 1988.
 The quorum court has discussed several ways that the building could be utilized.
 The ideas include expanding district court, community storm shelter, offsite hazmat area for Tyson’s, backup location should something happen to the courthouse, and others.

 Howard County Coroner and Howard County Ambulance Service owner John Gray says the area could be developed into a residential area.
 “I believe once funding has been secured for demolition of the building the city and county should jointly pursue a developer to build a nice mid range price apartment complex to offer more housing options for our area.
 I would like to see the doctors office building to be used as an emergency operation center so that the city and county has the resources needed to mitigate any disaster that could occur.”